 - 1/2 cup coarse sea salt

-- Why 3/4 cup?
+- Why 3/4 cup of salt and pepper?
 Because my salt grinder holds 3/4 cup.
 If yours is a different size, use 1 part peppercorns to 2 parts salt.

 - A funnel is very useful for filling the salt grinder.
 Not that I spilled hot peppercorns and salt all over my countertop (and sink, and floor)…

 - Why coarse sea salt?
 Big chunks of salt work better in a salt grinder.

 - No salt grinder?
 No worries.
 If you don’t have a grinder, substitute kosher salt for the coarse sea salt.
 Once the salt has been roasted and cools down, whiz it in the food processor until finely ground, then pour it into a sealed container (or a salt shaker).

 - What can you use Sichuan roasted pepper salt on?
 It’s not just for eggs.
 Anything that works with salt and pepper.
 It’s great if you want to add a subtle Asian flavor to meat, seafood, or vegetables.